GST on Tobacco Products in India – Impact of GST on Cigarettes, Pan Masala & Gutkha (Latest News)

 The Indian Government sets high taxes on tobacco to discourage people from smoking and help collect funds for the government.
-July 2017 was when GST changed the tax system for tobacco and cigarettes.
+In July 2017, GST changed the tax system for tobacco and cigarettes.

 GST rates and cess charges are blended, and many find the system for these products hard to understand.
 This guide clearly describes all you need to know about GST on tobacco.